projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    #.
 Put the ISO file in the path ``~/acrn-work/`` on the target system.

 #.
+Even though our sample default scenario defines six User VMs, we're only
+   going to launch one of them.
    Open the launch script in a text editor.
-The following command uses vi, but
-   you can use any text editor.
+The following command uses ``vi``, but you can use any text editor.

    .. code-block:: bash